openworm/ConnectomeToolbox/docs/Witvliet_2021.md

 - every neuron, glia and muscle was annotated for chemical synapses to generate a connectome of the brain.
 - Gap junctions were partially annotated and excluded from analyses.
 - Chemical synapse weight was assessed by both the number and size of synapses.
-- Each presynaptic active zone was volumetrically reconstructed to determine synapse sizes. (insert data)

 **Connection classification**